LeMathE/LeMathE.github.io/_pages/about.md

 I consistently maintain a constant engagement with mathematics by keeping three problems in mind: one that is almost immediately accessible, one that requires sustained effort, and one that is a profound, open conjecture.
 Currently, the Collatz conjecture ('3x+1' problem) occupies that third space and serves as my compass.

 I welcome conversations about mathematics in all its forms!

+(Please note: if you see this line on my page, this means my website is still under development)